Skip to main content

 • character development

-Character development in the trilogy is highlighted as a strong point, particularly with the character Lucius, who shows significant growth and improved design compared to earlier installments.
+Character development in the trilogy is highlighted by a significant improvement in the protagonist, Lucius, whose design has evolved beyond previous iterations, showcasing a more engaging and well-crafted character.
 However, despite the intriguing character designs and potential for a compelling story, the overall execution is marred by poor game design, leaving players wanting a remake to fully realize this potential.

-• “He had a well-handled character development throughout the trilogy, while everything else was wary.”
+• “He himself had a well-handled character development throughout the trilogy, while everything else was wary.”

 • “Lucius himself is the biggest step up in quality concerning character design and has left the uncanny valley of L1 and L2.”